 In this section $S=\IP^2$ with homogeneous coordinates $[z_0, z_1, z_2]$, the line bundle $L$ is trivial, $L=\CO_S$, and $\Delta \subset S$ is the projective line $z_0=0$.
 Then the Higgs bundle $(O_r, \Lambda_r)$ obtained in Lemma \ref{frHiggslemmB} has underlying vector bundle $O_r =\IC^r\otimes \CO_S$.
 The Higgs field $\Lambda_r:O_r\to O_r$ is given by

 where $A_r\in M_r(\IC)$ is the lower triangular $r\times r$ regular nilpotent Jordan block.
-Let $\CH(r,n)$ be the resulting moduli stack of framed Higgs sheaves on $S$ with rank $r\geq 1$ and second Chern number $n$.
+As in the previous section, $\CH(r,n)$ denotes the resulting moduli stack of framed Higgs sheaves on $S$ with rank $r\geq 1$ and second Chern number $n$.
 The framing condition implies that the first Chern class must vanish.
 Let $\CM(r,n)$ denote the moduli space of framed sheaves on $S$, which is smooth, quasi-projective.
 Then note that there is a natural forgetful morphism $\jmath: \CH(r,n)\to \CM(r,n)$ forgetting the Higgs field.
-In this section we will prove that the moduli stack $\CH(r,n)$ in fact isomorphic to a moduli scheme of framed quiver representations and the morphism $\jmath$ is a closed embedding.
+In this section we will prove that the moduli stack $\CH(r,n)$ in fact is isomorphic to a moduli scheme of framed quiver representations and the morphism $\jmath$ is a closed embedding.